Ikumoluyi-Taiwo/Excel-Projects/Road Accident Dashboard/Road Accident README.md

 ### Secondary KPIs
   Total casualties with respect to vehicle type.

   Monthly trend showing comparison of casualties for current year and previous year.

   Maximum casualties by Road Type.

   Distribution of total casualties by Road Surface.

-  Relation between casualties by Area/Location and by Day/Night.
+  Relationship between casualties by Area/Location and by Day/Night.

 ### Stakeholders
   Organisations and Departments making use of this dashboard are: